magtrix11/MAGWORLD.github.io/_posts/2022-02-26-First_Post.md

-# Welcome to the MAGtrix
+# Welcome to the MAGTRIX
 ### This is my world, you're just living in it